Pan-STARRS Pixel Processing: Detrending, Warping, Stacking

-For the remaining subdivisions that have sufficient unmasked pixels for the background to be measured, the pixel values are used to calculate a set of robust statistics for the initial background guess.
+For the subdivisions that have sufficient unmasked pixels for the background to be measured, the pixel values are used to calculate a set of robust statistics for the initial background guess.
 The minimum and maximum of the values are found, and checked to ensure that these are not the same value, which would indicate some problem with the input values.
-The values are then inserted into a histogram with 1000 bins between the minimum and maximum values, and again checked for issues with the inputs by ensuring that the bin with the most input pixels does not contain more than half of the input values.
-In this case, the minimum and maximum do not constrain the true distribution of the input values well, and any values outside of the 20 bins closest to the bin with the peak are masked for future consideration.
+The values are then inserted into a histogram with 1000 bins between the minimum and maximum values.
+If the bin with the most input pixels contains more than half of the input values, the bin size is too coarse for the population of interest.
+In this case, a new histogram is constructed using a range corresponding to the 20 bins closes to the peak, again dividing the range into 1000 bins.
+This process is iterated up to 20 times until a binsize is determined.
 A cumulative distribution is then constructed from the histogram, which saves the computational cost of sorting all the input values.
 The bins containing the 50-percentile point, as well as the 15.8\%, 84.1\% ($\pm 1 \sigma$), 30.8\%, 69.1\% ($\pm 0.5 \sigma$), 2.2\%, and 97.7\% ($\pm 2 \sigma$) points are identified in this cumulative histogram.
 These bins, and the two bins to either side are then linearly interpolated to identify the pixel value corresponding to these points in the distribution.